-Social Science Major Social science majors examine local, national, and international issues with an understanding of the global context in which they occur.
+Social science majors examine local, national, and international issues with an understanding of the global context in which they occur.
 Students interested in questions of inequality and social justice, cultural diversity, societal influences and social identities, political advocacy, social movements, and globalization should consider the social science major at Metropolitan State University.
 Students in the program engage in a rigorous process of investigation and develop tools to explore, analyze, and ultimately act on the social environment.

 Our program is committed to offering quality academic education and to providing opportunities for students to integrate their skills into community-based experience.
 The department helps students identify internships to explore civic and career interests and build professional relationships.

 For the social science major, students complete 40 credits.
 All students participate in an interdisciplinary series of four advanced “core” courses that provide a creative and rigorous educational experience.
 These courses are taken in sequence.
 Students also integrate their skills with community-based internship experience.
 In addition, students take 20 elective credits within their chosen “track.”
 Social science majors choose one of five specialized tracks or the generalist track.

 What can I do with the degree?

 Our graduates have a well-developed skill-set that leads them to become strong, competitive candidates for a variety of professions:

 - legal studies,